 Campus Life Organizations

-There are a growing number of campus-wide groups that you can also join, which include the Baptist Collegiate Ministry (BCM), Delta Sigma Theta Sorority, Inc, and Alpha Kappa Alpha (AKA) sororities, Mercer International Student Organization (MISO) and the Mercer Gaming Group.
+There are a growing number of campus-wide groups that you can also join, which include the Baptist Collegiate Ministry (BCM), Delta Sigma Theta Sorority, Inc, and Alpha Kappa Alpha (AKA) sororities, Black Student Union of Mercer Atlanta (BSUMA), and the Mercer Gaming Group.

 (Fill out and send completed form to Stilley_R@mercer.edu or bring hard copy to Sheffield Student Center, 212)